crsuzh/reprozuerich/content/_index.md

 <!-- REGISTRATION FORM -->
 {{% home-poll class="primary" %}}
 ## Registration
-In order to maximise participation we have not yet fixed the time slots for the workshops in the afternoon.
+We have not yet fixed the time slots for the workshops in the afternoon.
 Please fill out the registration form to let us know when you would like to participate.
 {{% /home-poll %}}

 <!--